What business development KPIs are most important for growth? Well it depends on your stage of growth and industry sector.

 What you might have noticed, is that even if your business model is not exactly E-Commerce, SaaS or Service, that you can still map a relevant metric to one of the above formulas and tweak that KPI to make it work for your scaling business.

 If you don’t yet have a plan for collecting data and calculating KPIs, make one.
 Be prepared to revisit the plan regularly.
 At least twice a year it’s important to ask yourself which KPIs are most used, and which aren’t turning out to be all that useful.
+Begin with your business development KPIs and then work towards identifying your company’s most relevant growth KPIs or growth drivers.
+Here is a useful infographic depicting the best KPIs and their formulas for the SaaS, Services and eCommerce Business models:

 Once you understand which KPIs for growth are best for your business and the stage of growth you are in, you can strategize around them.
 Where are you missing insights, and how can you get them?
 Do that and you won’t just talk the “growth” talk, but you’ll be walking the “growth” walk.